qzj2333/tickTock_spaceship/README.md

 ## How to run the program
 Go to the directory that contains the file spaceship.py
-run the file in terminal: *python spaceship*
+run the file in terminal: *python spaceship.py*

 ## Reference
 https://docs.python.org/3/howto/curses.html